 As you can see, it is not all that expensive to lock up level premium term policies.
 Of course, it always depends greatly on your overall health and other factors such as…

 Under the same umbrella of term insurance, we also have Return of Premium Term Life Insurance.

 You are getting a portion back.
-People who drool over this form of life insurance are also not considering the time value of money.
+People who drool over this form of life coverage are also not considering the time value of money.
 Premiums on regular level premium term insurance are already low.
 This is mainly because they are not carrying into the oldest age.

 Which means what?
 You are not covered during the highest likelihood of death.
-This does not make the life insurance any less needed for pure protection.
+This does not make the life coverage any less needed for pure protection.
 It seems silly to pay 25-50% more return of premium when you could have invested elsewhere at higher returns.

 Let’s look at one example of Return of Premium 20 Year Level Premium Term-

 I’d say that is a bit costlier.
 But hey, it is your money, not mine.

 Term insurance also offers other forms such as:

 Now let’s meet the competitors against term life policy.